mrgrain/cdk-esbuild/README.md

 This package is running _esbuild_ directly in Node.js and bypasses Docker which the AWS CDK implementation uses.
 The approach is quicker and easier to use for Node.js users, but incompatible with other languages.

-**⚠️ A note on stability**
+**Production readiness**

-This package is generally stable and ready to be used in production as many do.
-However _esbuild_ is still on major version zero, which you should consider.
+This package is generally stable and ready to be used in production, as many do.
+However _esbuild_ not yet released a version 1.0.0 yet and its API is still in active development.
 Please check their guide on [production readiness](https://esbuild.github.io/faq/#production-readiness).

-Notably upgrades of the _esbuild_ version requirement will be introduced in **minor versions** of this package and will inherit breaking changes from _esbuild_.
+Notably upgrades of the _esbuild_ minimum version requirement will be introduced in **minor versions** of this package and will inherit breaking changes from _esbuild_.

 ## Getting started